 A free GDPR overview to help you understand the changes

 There are several key changes between the Data Protection Act 1998 and the GDPR that you, as a risk owner, should be aware of.
 To help you understand them, we have created a free GDPR overview to explain these changes.

 We have also created a full The Essentials of GDPR course that goes into deeper detail, covering the key purposes of the new GDPR legislation and demonstrating what you can do to achieve best-practice in an engaging and informative way.Register for free overview View full course

 How much knowledge do you have about GDPR?
 Do you know what it stands for?
 Who it applies to?
 What about the rights of data subjects?
 What is the maximum fine?

-To see how prepared you are for the upcoming legislation, take our quiz and see how you score.Take the quiz
+To see how well you understand the new legislation, take our quiz and see how you score.Take the quiz

 A guide to GDPR – What businesses need to know

 GDPR at a glance: Who does GDPR apply to?
-Will your business be affected?
-If you need further information to see how the upcoming change in legislation might impact your business, click below to see our guide for organisations.GDPR: A guide for businesses
+Is your business affected?
+If you need further information to see how the change in legislation might impact your business, click below to see our guide for organisations.GDPR: A guide for businesses

 We have written a number of articles explaining what you need to know about meeting your GDPR obligations for your organisation.

 Information sharing is a critical aspect of safeguarding children and vulnerable adults.
 So how can you make sure the correct information is shared once the GDPR comes into force?